RexManglicmot/Mayo-Clinic-Text-Sentiment-Analysis/Mayo-Clinic-Yelp-Review-Text-Analysis.md

 Things Need to Do/Questions:

--   Need to create wordclouds
--   Import and adjust dictionaries
+-   Import and adjust dictionaries + describe and cite them.
 -   Fix overall grammar
 -   Need to List of the metrics in US News for evaluating hospitals and pick up where they left off or, pick up on what is missing in their